dragon731012/Windows-on-Codespaces/README.md

-# WINDOWS 10 ON GITHUB CODESPACES FOR FREE
+# Windows 10 on GitHub Codespaces for free

+> Credit to mollomm1 for this, imported from [codeberg](https://codeberg.org/Mollomm1/W10-On-Github-Codespaces/src/branch/main)

 * BE SURE TO USE THE 4-CORES MACHINE TYPE
 > https://github.com/codespaces/